Some of the numbers presented in this website may not be the most recent available

 The Chamorros are the indigenous people, descendants of the Austronesians who settled the island from Southeast Asia around 4,000 years ago.
 They were almost wiped out during Spanish rule.

-Europeans (Magellan) discovered the island in 1521 and it was claimed by Spain in 1565, then colonised in 1668, becoming an important stop-off point for galleons making the trip across the Pacific.
+Europeans (Magellan) discovered the island in 1521 and it was claimed by Spain in 1565, then colonised in 1668, becoming an important stop-off point for ships making the trip across the Pacific.
 The islands were then part of the Spanish East Indies governed from the Philippines, which were part of the Viceroyalty of New Spain based in Mexico City.

 In 1898, during the Spanish–American War, Guam was captured and ceded to the USA under the Treaty of Paris.
 It became a station for American ships while the Northern Mariana Islands passed to Germany and then to Japan.